JUSTINE CARBERY looks at the impact father-daughter relationships have throughout a woman’s adult life …

 Research shows that our ability to sustain satisfying or committed relationships, find gratification in our work life, be effective parents, speak up and assert ourselves, is largely dependent on the relationship we had and have with our fathers.

-The dynamic between a father and daughter is a complex one, and all the more so given that it has perhaps been explored less than other familial relationships.
+The father daughter relationship is a complex one, and all the more so given that it has perhaps been explored less than other familial relationships.

 The recognition that fathers play such an important role is a relatively recent development.
 The focus for many years was mainly on mothers and how they affect their children’s physical, emotional and spiritual wellbeing.
 The parental role of a father was omitted from this equation for a long time, because his role was perceived as that of the provider.
 But recent research has shown that a father’s influence in his daughter’s life shapes her self-esteem, self-image, confidence and opinions of men.
 A girl’s relationship with her dad can determine her ability to trust, her need for approval and her self-belief.
 It can even affect her love life.